rutkai/Mjolnir-Authentication-Server/docs/Installation.md

     npm install --production

-Generate a new SSL certificate for your server:
+Generate new SSL certificates for your server:

     ./generate_ssl.sh